 At no time shall any persons directly or indirectly involved in the case use the facts, the information which has been discussed, or the character of the informal discussion for the purpose of strengthening the case for or against persons directly involved in the dispute for any other purpose other than the settlement of the grievance.

 The determination of whether the Report of Student Grievance presents sufficient grounds for review shall be based on the following:

-- The grievant must be a student, which includes applicants and former students.
+- The grievant must be a student.

 - The grievant is personally and directly affected by the alleged grievance.

 - The grievance was filed in a timely manner.

 - The grievance is not frivolous, clearly without foundation, or filed for the purpose of harassment.

 The Report of Student Grievance must include the following:

 - A clear and concise statement of the grievance.

 - Name(s) of the individuals against who the grievance is being filed.